 I thought that was a gutsy move, but I wasn’t sure how it was going to play with the partners.
-But I found out quickly enough.
+However, I found out quickly enough.

 You always want to be completely transparent with investors, even about your closest competitors.

 As soon as the pitch was over, we went into a conference room to debrief.
 The partners and I all gave our thoughts about the company.
 Mike, the managing partner of the fund, was the last to speak.